Timmymayes/odin-recipes/README.md

 showcasing the following skills:

  - Starting a new repo and cloning it to my local machine.
- - Creating a proper starting base of boilerplate html and initial directory structure
+ - Creating a proper starting base of boilerplate html and initial directory structure.
  - Understanding of the <img>, <a> and various header tags.
- - Will not worry too much about styling for now as weLl dive into css later
+ - Will not worry too much about styling for now as weLl dive into css later.